This chapter gives advice on how to properly use entities you can call (via function calls, method calls, etc.) in ES6.

 obj is an object whose properties

-cancel are methods.
+cancel are real methods.
 Accordingly, these methods can use

 this to access object-local state (line *) and to call each other (line **).